michauhl/RBPBench/README.md

 To inform about **occurrences of RBP motif combinations** in the genomic input regions, an **upset plot** is produced.
 In addition, once we supply a **GTF file** (`--gtf`), we get **genomic region annotation** coloring.
-For this extend our previous call:
+For this we extend our previous call:

 ```
 rbpbench search --in PUM1_K562_IDR_peaks.bed --rbps RBFOX2 PUM1 PUM2 --out test_pum1_out --genome hg38.fa --report --gtf Homo_sapiens.GRCh38.110.gtf.gz --upset-plot-min-subset-size 3 --upset-plot-min-degree 1